 Requests for fuel reduction projects to address wildfire threats to communities continue to exceed the available funding.
-The United States Department of Agriculture (USDA), Forest Service (USFS) has made funds available for these treatments through the National Fire Plan and the CWDG program.
-The United States Department of the Interior, Bureau of Land Management (BLM), through an agreement with New Mexico Counties (NMC), has funded both hazardous fuels treatments as well as public outreach and education projects across the state.
-Local community groups with state and federal partners continue to develop CWPPs, identify fuel hazard reduction projects, and treat acres across the state.
+The USDA, Forest Service has made funds available for these treatments through the CWDG program and a suite of programs through the Cooperative Forestry Assistance Act and Farm Bill.
+The Bureau of Land Management (BLM) within the DOI has an agreement with New Mexico Counties (NMC) to fund both hazardous fuels treatments and public outreach and education projects across the state.
+Local community groups with state and federal partners continue to develop CWPPs, identify fuel hazard reduction projects, and treat acres in high risk areas.

-COMPLETED COMMUNITY WILDFIRE PROTECTION PLANS 2022
+COMPLETED COMMUNITY WILDFIRE PROTECTION PLANS 2024